 SHARP IMAGE GAMING, INC. V. SHINGLE SPRINGS BAND OF MIWOK INDIANS (17-330) - On March 19, 2018, a casino management company filed a petition seeking review of a California Court of Appeal decision, which reversed the trial court and held a trial court lacked subject matter jurisdiction over a breach of contract suit brought by the company against the Tribe stemming from a deal to develop a casino on the Tribe's land.
 The state trial court denied the Tribe's motion to dismiss for lack of subject matter jurisdiction and motion for summary judgement.
 The matter proceeded to trial, and a jury found in favor of the company on the breach of contract claim.
 The California Court of Appeal, however, concluded that a promissory note at issue was a collateral agreement to a management contract that required approval by the National Indian Gaming Commission and, therefore the contractual claims brought by the company were preempted by the Indian Gaming Regulatory Act and the state trial court lacked subject matter jurisdiction to adjudicate the claims.
-The brief in opposition is due April 23, 2018.
+The petition is scheduled for the June 21, 2018, conference.

-HARVEY, ET AL., V. UTE INDIAN TRIBE OF THE UINTAH AND OURAY RESERVATION, ET AL. (17-1301) - On March 7, 2018, a petition was filed seeking review of a Utah Supreme Court decision, which affirmed the state trial court's conclusion that the plaintiffs must first exhaust tribal court remedies before the state trial court's conclusion that the plaintiffs must first exhaust tribal court remedies before proceeding in state court.
+HARVEY, ET AL., V. UTE INDIAN TRIBE OF THE UINTAH AND OURAY RESERVATION, ET AL. (17-1301) - On March 7, 2018, a petition was filed seeking review of a Utah Supreme Court decision, which affirmed the state trial court's conclusion that the plaintiffs must first exhaust tribal court remedies before proceeding in state court.
 The dispute arose from the Ute Tribe Employment Rights Office's revocation of the plaintiff companies' licenses to operate on Tribal lands for failure to comply with a tribal ordinance.
 An individual and two corporations brought action against the Tribe, tribal officials, companies owned by the tribal officials, and other private companies, alleging state law causes of action as well as federal claims that the tribe and tribal officials exceeded their jurisdiction.
 The plaintiffs did not file an action in tribal court, but went directly to Utah state court.
-The state trial court dismissed the case against the tribe and tribal officials on several bases, and stated that the plaintiffs' claim that the tribal officials exceeded their jurisdiction or acted outside the scope of their authority under tribal law must be addressed by the tribe's courts.
+The state trial court dismissed the case against the tribe and tribal officials exceeded that the plaintiffs' claim that the tribal officials exceeded their jurisdiction or acted outside the scope of their authority under tribal law must be addressed by the tribe's courts.
 The Utah Supreme Court affirmed the trial court's holding of tribal court exhaustion and remanded to the trial court to determine whether the case should be dismissed or stayed pending tribal adjudication.
-The brief in opposition is due April 13, 2018.
+The petition is scheduled for the June 21, 2018, conference.